fabiosferreira/React-Code-Smells/README.md

 ## Partially Novel Smells

-We classified two smells in our catalog as partially novel: Prop Drilling and Too Many Props.
+We classified a single smell in our catalog as partially novel: Prop Drilling.
 For example, Ousterhout et. al. mention a design red flag called Pass-Through Methods, i.e., a method that does nothing but pass its arguments to another method with a similar signature.
 However, in our case, Prop Drilling does not relate to methods but components.
-We also consider that Too Many Props is similar to Data Class and Large Class proposed by Fowler.
-A Data Class has mostly data and setter and getter methods.
-A Large Class is a class with several responsibilities.
-On the other hand, Too Many Props designates a component with a large number of props.
+As a second observation, Prop Drilling resembles to some degree a Middle Man class, i.e., a class that delegates most of its work to other classes.
+However, Middle Man classes by definition are anemic in the terms of behavior and data, which is not the case of Prop Drilling.
+In other words, a complex component can also be used to pass through properties to its child components.

 ### Prop Drilling